openebs/zfs-localpv/docs/quickstart.md

 provisioner: zfs.csi.openebs.io
 ```

-Here please note that we are providing `recordsize` which will be used to create the ZFS datasets, which specifies the maximum block size for files in the zfs file system.
-The recordsize has to be power of 2 for ZFS datasets.
+In this case, `recordsize` is specified for ZFS datasets.
+This defines the maximum block size for files in the ZFS filesystem.
+The `recordsize` must be a power of 2.

-##### ZPOOL Availability
+### ZFS Pool Availability

-If ZFS pool is available on certain nodes only, then make use of topology to tell the list of nodes where we have the ZFS pool available.
+If the ZFS pool is available only on specific nodes, `allowedTopologies` can be used to specify where the pool exists.
+The following example demonstrates this configuration:
-As shown in the below storage class, we can use allowedTopologies to describe ZFS pool availability on nodes.

 ```yaml
 apiVersion: storage.k8s.io/v1